Faye S. Taxman: Mechanisms to obtain information

 In the attitude correction process, employees collate information concerning offenders under their guidance.
 Such information is sourced widely from “staff-offender contacts”, mandatory testing for illicit substances, polygraph test results and various monitoring systems such as electronic surveillance, Global Positioning Satellite systems and fingerprinting or biometric scanning.
 The advantage of such a wide source of information means employees almost always reserve the ability to pin point the location of offenders.
 Present day, the movement towards “community supervision” has taken the place of “office-based supervision”.
 This is based on indications interviews in the workplace environment neglect to provide employees with sufficient information required for the adequate supervision of criminals, specifically pertaining to high-risk offenders.
 In person meetings occur routinely, generally restricted to monthly or weekly sittings, therefore non optimal to the collation of offenders’ progress.

-This constant monitoring enables behavioural correction employees to maintain a watchful-eye on the offender's reintegration into society and monitor whether or not the individual is acting in line with “supervision plans” and “behavioural contracts”.
+This constant monitoring enables behavioral correction employees to maintain a watchful-eye on the offender's reintegration into society and monitor whether or not the individual is acting in line with “supervision plans” and “behavioral contracts”.
 This allows staff to identify prominent members of offender's lives and foster appropriate employee-offender rapport.
 By extension of this, employees develop rapport with local home and business-owners who maintain the ability to a) offer information relevant to offenders and b) may be able to facilitate and support the offenders’ positive change.
-In this, both the community and technological surveillance as per the offenders’ risk level enables employees to adapt accordingly to counteract the recurrence of criminal behaviour.
+In this, both the community and technological surveillance as per the offenders’ risk level enables employees to adapt accordingly to counteract the recurrence of criminal behavior.